narratorjay/vcsep-coding-challenge/README.md

 ## What we are looking for
 - Code organisation skills
 - Data wrangling and visualisation
-- Coding ability will be weighted more heavily that interpretation of results
+- Coding ability will be weighted more heavily than interpretation of results
 - You should spend no more than three hours on this task

 ## Instructions